chaostoolkit-incubator/chaostoolkit-aws/README.md

 [assumerole]: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html#STS.Client.assume_role
 [sts]: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html

+#### Role template

+You can refer to `cf_role_template.json` file in the project repository for a template of a role with necessary permissions to run the tests.

+The template comes with a
+configuration parameter to enable a selected account to assume the role.

 #### Pass credentials explicitely

 You can pass the credentials as a secret to the experiment definition as